Anger and validation - Thank you so much!

 Don't let anyone tell you that you aren't doing something wonderful by having this site.
 I can't understand why they would, but I agree - all such sentiments are rubbish!

-Join in and write your own page!
+Want to write your own page?
 It's easy to do.
 How?
 Simply click here to return to Share Your Feedback.